-A DB25 socket suitable for connecting the Logic Visualiser to a computer via a parallel port can be purchased with the kit, and comes with parts to build the Alternative External Output modification (listed in the parts list), this includes parts for a second test cable (nine more test probes required).
+A DB25 socket suitable for connecting the Logic Visualiser to a computer via a parallel port can be purchased with the kit, and comes with parts to build the Alternative External Output modification (listed in the parts list).
+Purchase of a second test cable (nine more test probes required) is suggested if the Alternative External Output modification is performed.
 Two D25 sockets are available, the front of the metal one is slightly recessed behind the edge of the board and the mounting lugs must be bent forwards a bit before mounting on the board.
 The plastic ones protrude from the board, but must be mounted with separate nuts and bolts (supplied), with care taken not to damage the PCB tracks when securing the inner bolt.
 The plastic connectors may show signs of wear, the metal ones are new.

 The images show Logic Visualiser boards built with both types of DB25 connector, the one with the plastic connector has also had the Alternative External Output modification performed.

 One blue DIP switch and two red DIP switches will be provided in the kit, recommended for SW2 and SW1 respectively.
 Externally mounted rotary switches can also be used (though a DIP switch for SW1 is required for the Alternative External Output modification), see the documentation for details.

 Suitable probes for the test cable can be purchased cheaply online.
 Search Ebay, Aliexpress, etc. for "test hook clip" for individual pin connectors of various styles, or "IC DIP Clip" for large clips designed to clip onto through-hole or surface-mount ICs (3D printable clip designs for this purpose are also available at "Thingiverse").
 Other types of test probes are also available, such as plugs designed to fit into IC sockets.
 Twenty probes are required for all input connections.